Other things done in 2021

 Last year I turned the ArduinoISP circuit into a PCB, which I etched on a single sided board.
 The design had a few practical issues, and etched PCBs always get kinda grimy over time, so I improved it and sent it off for professional production.
+A picture of a blue, assembled circuit board capable of flashing the arduino bootloader onto an ATMEGA chip.
 The improved design features labelled status LEDs next to the socket (instead of in front), and a silkscreen displaying basic instructions for flashing a chip, and most importantly, a small mouse in the top left corner.

 I drew and printed a turntable with as minimal a component count as possible.
 It uses a geared N20 motor, a 12mm o-ring, and a 608 ball bearing (as can be found in discarded fidget spinners).
 It runs on 1v/10mA, and could therefore potentially be run on a solar cell for automatic plant rotation.